Spin loop-current textures in Hubbard models: Single-orbital Hubbard model on a square lattice

-It is interesting to compare the sLC texture obtained here by the DMRG method with those reported in Ref.~\cite{Kontani2021}.
-Based on the functional-renormalization group method, the presence of sLC textures has been proposed in the single-orbital Hubbard model with $t'/t=-1/6$, $t''/t=1/5$, and $U/t=3.3$ at $\delta=0.2$, where $t''$ is the third nearest-neighbor hopping~\cite{Kontani2021}.
+It is interesting to compare the sLC textures obtained here by the DMRG method with those reported in Ref.~\cite{Kontani2021}.
+Based on the functional-renormalization group method, the presence of sLC textures has been proposed in the single-orbital Hubbard model with $t'/t=-1/6$, $t''/t=1/5$, and $U/t=3.3$ at $\delta=0.2$, where $t''$ is the third-nearest-neighbor hopping~\cite{Kontani2021}.
 The suggested sLC textures are characterized by wave vector $\bm{q}\simeq(\pi/2,\pi/2)$.
-The similarity and difference of the results by our study and their study~\cite{Kontani2021} are summarized as follows.
+The similarity and differences of the results between our study and their study~\cite{Kontani2021} are summarized as follows.
 Both studies suggest that the introduction of relatively small or intermediate $U/t$ and $t'/t$ is crucial for the emergence of the robust sLC textures.
 However, the sLC textures appear most significantly at $\delta=0.125$ in our study but at $\delta=0.2$ in their study.
 The wave vector $\bm{q}$ characterizing the spatial pattern of sLC textures is also different: while the axial-sLC textures with $\bm{q}=(\pi,0)$ are found by our DMRG study, the diagonal-sLC textures with $(\pi/2,\pi/2)$ are obtained by their functional renormalization group study~\cite{Kontani2021}.
 The axial-sLC textures may be stabilized here because we employ the cluster of a cylinder geometry.
-However, more detailed study is deserved to clarify this point.
+However, a more detailed study is warranted to clarify this point.

 Now we comment on the coexistence of sLC textures and charge stripes at $\delta=0.125$.
 The hole density of $\delta=0.125$ is well-known as the density at which the charge stripes appear, and many previous studies have been focused on this density~\cite{Hu2012, Marino2022, White1998, White2000, White2004, White2009, Jiang2019, Corboz2011, Corboz2014, Dong2020, Zheng2017, Tohyama2018, Tohyama2020}.
-In the Hubbard model in the strong coupling region or the $t$-$J$ model on a 4-leg ladder under the cylinder geometry, the axial charge stripes with a period of $\lambda=8$ (in unit of the lattice constant) characterized by its ordering wave vector $\bm{q}=(\pi/4,0)$ is stabilized at $\delta=0.125$~\cite{Jiang2019}.
-Introducing $t'/t=-0.25$, the $\lambda=4$ charge stripes with its ordering wave vector $\bm{q}=(\pi/2,0)$ appears.
-Here we shall show that the charge stripes also appear on the 6-leg ladder used in this section.
+In the Hubbard model in the strong-coupling region or the $t$-$J$ model on a four-leg ladder under the cylinder geometry, the axial charge stripes with a period of $\lambda=8$ (in units of the lattice constant), characterized by its ordering wave vector $\bm{q}=(\pi/4,0)$, are stabilized at $\delta=0.125$~\cite{Jiang2019}.
+Introducing $t'/t=-0.25$, the $\lambda=4$ charge stripes with their ordering wave vector $\bm{q}=(\pi/2,0)$ appear.
+Here, we shall show that the charge stripes also appear on the six-leg ladder used in this section.